 Political parties are particularly busy at election times.
 Members work hard to persuade people to vote for their candidates – for instance, by handing out leaflets in the street or by knocking on people’s doors and asking for their support.
 This is called ‘canvassing’.
 You don’t have to tell a canvasser how you intend to vote if you don’t want to.

-British citizens can stand for office as a local councillor, a member of Parliament (or the devolved equivalents) or a member of the European Parliament.
+British citizens can stand for office as a local councillor or a member of Parliament (or the devolved equivalents).
 This is an opportunity to become even more involved in the political life of the UK.
-You may also be able to stand for office if you are an Irish citizen, an eligible Commonwealth citizen or (except for standing to be an MP) a citizen of another EU country.
+You may also be able to stand for office if you are an Irish citizen or an eligible Commonwealth citizen.

 You can find out more about joining a political party from the individual party websites.